realworldocaml/book/en/command-line-parsing.md

 )
 ```

-We begin the specification above with an `empty` value, and then chain
+The specification above begins with an `empty` value, and then chains more
-more parameters via the `+>` combinator.
-Our example defines a single
+parameters via the `+>` combinator.
+Our example defines a single anonymous
-_anonymous_ parameter via the `anon` function (that is, a standalone
-token from the command-line).
-Anonymous functions can be assigned a
+parameter via the `anon` function.
+Anonymous functions can be assigned a name
-name that is used in help text, and an OCaml type that they are mapped
+that is used in help text, and an OCaml type that they are mapped to.
+In the
-to.
-The parameters specified here are all eventually passed to a
+example, the name is `filename`, and it maps to an OCaml `string` type.

+The anonymous argument will be parsed from the command line, and passed
-callback function which actually invokes the program logic.
+to an OCaml callback function that you provide along with the specification.
+This function will be applied with the parsed command-line arguments, and
+should perform the actual work.
+In our example, we had just one anonymous
+argument, so the callback is pretty simple:

 ```ocaml
 (fun file () -> do_hash file)
 ```

-In our example, the function takes a `file` parameter that is a
-`string`, and maps it to the `do_hash` function.
-You aren't just
+The function also has an extra `unit` argument after the command-line arguments.
+This is simply so that it can work when no command-line arguments are specified
+(`Command.Spec.empty`).
+Every OCaml function needs at least one argument, so
+the final `unit` guarantees that it will not be evaluated immediately as a value.

+You aren't just limited to parsing command lines as strings ouf course.
-limited to strings though, as `Command.Spec` defines several other
+`Command.Spec` defines several other conversion functions that validate and
-conversion functions that validate and parse input into various types:
+parse input into various types:

 Argument type    OCaml type    Example
 -------------    -----------   -------